pybind/pybind11/docs/advanced.rst

         return m.ptr();
     }

-Importantly, pybind11 is made aware of the trampoline trampoline helper class by specifying it as an extra template argument to :class:`class_`.
-(This can also be combined with other template arguments such as a custom holder type;
-the order of template types does not matter).
+Importantly, pybind11 is made aware of the trampoline helper class by specifying it as an extra template argument to :class:`class_`.
+(This can also be combined with other template arguments such as a custom holder type; the order of template types does not matter).
 Following this, we are able to define a constructor as usual.

 Note, however, that the above is sufficient for allowing python classes to